CameronLetendre/470-Assignment-4/README.md

 ## Description

 This script ranks documents for relevance to queries using the FLAN-T5 model.
 It processes two sets of queries and documents and saves the relevance scores in two separate output files.
 The script is computationally intensive and can take 4 hours or more to complete.
 Note that 2 separate files are provided for each prompt.
-The files were run in cola, we recommend that, but py files are provided.
+The files were run in colab, we recommend that, but py files are provided.

 ## Requirements